drhops/cloverfs-example/README.md

 # cloverfs

-A Clojure library designed to ... well, that part is up to you.
+A really basic virtual file system written in Clojure to help me learn the language.

 ## Usage